 Split Pea and Thyme Soup is perfect to serve during these cold winters days.
-It’s been chilly down here in Charleston and snowing up in New York lately and there’s nothing better than to warm up with eating a bowl of green pea soup that is flavored with fresh thyme.
+It’s been chilly down here in Charleston and snowing up in New York lately and there’s nothing better than to warm up with eating a bowl of green split pea soup that is flavored with fresh thyme.

 Fresh thyme is gently infused into this soup, giving a delicious underlying aromatic flavor that is really nice to the palate.
 So good even my teens love it.

-Just simmer the soup until the peas dissolve and thicken, then puree to a smooth consistency.
+Just simmer the soup until the peas dissolve and thicken, which takes a little longer than other soups.
+Then puree to a smooth consistency.
 There is no need to add any extra ingredients or creams to this split pea soup.

-- 10 ounces green split peas
+- 10 ounces bag of dried green split peas

-- 1/2 red onion- chopped
+- ½ red onion- chopped

 - 1 large carrot -chopped